I3olle/medibuero/README.md

 This project aims to provide a simple yet helpful solution for digitalising the mass of data produced by the ongoing patient visits which may be hectic from time to time.
 It contains a place for future to dos, data about the docs/offices/hopitals, data about the appointments and a checklist when talking to a patient which produces a printable handout for both patient and doctor.

+The file mediburo.ods contains sample data without any meaning just to show what can be added and how it may look.
+Remove any unnecessary data before you start using it.

 ## Prerequisites